deankoch/UYRW_data/markdown/demo_rswat_docs.md

 here](https://swatplus.gitbook.io/docs/user/io)) runs over 250 pages\!
 And that’s just input variable name definitions.

-The code below demonstrates an indexing and search tool to help R-based SWAT+ users like me navigate this document.
-The codebase render the PDF into text strings, building a giant searchable list of all “Variable Name”/“Definition” entries.
+It’s too much to scroll through all the time, so I’ve written an indexing and search tool to help R-based SWAT+ users like me navigate this document.
+This code will render the PDF into text strings, building a giant searchable list of all “Variable Name”/“Definition” entries.

-## what’s wrong with ctrl-f?
+## Why not just ctrl-f?

-Yes, you could just search for keywords using your favorite PDF viewer, except that:
+You could search for keywords using your favorite PDF viewer, except

-  - abbreviations won’t turn up in literal keyword searches with viewers like Acrobat or Sumatra
+that:

+  - the ‘find’ tool in viewers like Acrobat or Sumatra searches for literal strings, so to get straight to a definition you have to be able to remember (or guess) the particular abbreviation in use, or a substring of it
+  - many abbreviations aren’t really guessable for the unitiated (“SED\_DET”?)
-  - variable names are often mentioned multiple times in the document before we get to their full definitions
+  - a short/generic variable name like ‘LONG’ can appear dozens of times in the document before you get to the definition you’re interested in
-  - many variable names are slightly different in SWAT+ versus SWAT2012 (and the theory documentation was written for the latter)
+  - variable names are slightly different in SWAT+ versus SWAT2012 and the theory documentation was written for the latter

 By my count there are 1000+ variable names defined in this document - I don’t think anyone is going to memorize them all.
-So when you know what you’re looking for but can’t quite remember the exact name it can be a real chore to track it down. `rswat_docs` provides a more direct search tool that supports fuzzy matching of multiple keywords to both names and definitions.
+So when you know what you’re looking for but can’t quite remember the exact name it can be a real chore to track it down. `rswat_docs` helps with this by allowing fuzzy matching of multiple keywords to both names and definitions.

 ## libraries and installation